Plex Pros: Upgrade and save 20% on a Lifetime Plex Pass this week only. Learn More

 Based on feedback from the Plex community, we generalise some of the data we collect.
-Before our applications send us certain information, we round the values into buckets that give us the general usage data we need without providing details that could potentially be used to identify what you’re watching.
-Those fields are:
+Before our applications send us certain information, we round the values up into buckets that give us the general usage data we need, without providing details that could potentially be used to identify what you’re watching.
+These fields are:

 Playback data we collect

 You can opt out of sending us certain playback data.
 This option applies to playback data for your Personal Local Content (media stored on your own private server) and when streaming Personal Local Content owned by another user.
 When you opt out of sending playback data for your account, it will apply to all Plex clients and servers that you are logged in to.

 |Playback data you can opt out of||Sample|